FreeBSDonHyper-V/Hyperv-Ports/README.md

 Hyperv-Ports
 ============

-Repository for hyperv-tools port for FreeBSD 9.1
+Repository for hyperv-ic port for FreeBSD 9.1